Sign Up for a Free Account

 Historical note and terminology

 Viral hemorrhagic fevers are febrile illnesses with abnormal vascular regulation and vascular damage.
 The combination of fever and hemorrhage can be caused by a number of human pathogens: viruses, rickettsiae, bacteria, protozoa, and fungi.
-However, the term hemorrhagic fever usually refers to a group of illnesses that are caused by 4 different families of viruses: Arenaviridae, Filoviridae, Bunyaviridae, and Flaviviridae.
+However, the term hemorrhagic fever usually refers to a group of illnesses that are caused by four different families of viruses: Arenaviridae, Filoviridae, Bunyaviridae, and Flaviviridae.

 Except for the dengue viruses, yellow fever virus, and Chikungunya (Togaviridae family, genus Alphavirus) that require a mosquito intermediate, all of the other agents have a degree of aerosol infectivity.
 Because of the manner of infection, high virulence, and associated high mortality, these viruses are handled in biocontainment level 4 laboratories and facilities.